 Queen Victoria was born in 1819, a daughter to King George III’s fourth son.
 No one expected this kind of unassuming, over-protected girl to be an effective ruler.
 But Queen Victoria would become one of the most powerful monarchs in history.

 Writing with novelistic stimulus and historical accuracy, Kate Williams reveals an animated woman early in her life when Byzantine techniques continued even after the crown was placed on her head.
 Upon hearing that he had inherited the throne, 18-year-old Victoria fired her mother out of the house, a simple yet determined move that would set the tone for her reign.

 The queen constantly clashed not only with her mother and her mother’s adviser, the Irish explorer John Conroy but also with her ministers and even her beloved Prince Albert all trying to seize control from her.

 Williams lays bare the passions that swirled around the throne, the court secrets, the sexual repression, and the endless intrigue.
 The result is a grand tale of a woman whose destiny began long before she was born and whose legacy lives on.

-The referred the best biography of Queen Victoria here will provide you with accurate information, her personality as well as how was she as Queen of England and Ireland and Empress of India.
+The referred the best biography of Queen Victoria here will provide you with accurate information, about her personality as well as how was she Queen of England and Ireland and Empress of India.